 University Research Day 2021 Call for Abstracts

-We encourage ALL members of the Catholic University community to submit applications to share your work with others.
+We would like to encourage ALL members of the Catholic University community to submit applications to share your work with others.
 Research represents a very broad term in this context and could include a scholarly paper, a project you worked on with a faculty member, a recent presentation you gave at a professional meeting, a dramatic or musical performance, a display of art, or anything else that falls under “scholarly work.”

 For ideas about how to write your abstract, see examples below.

-Look for more information on social media from our hashtag, #CUatResearchDay and from the URD website including important dates, the format for the presentations, and the link to the application form.
+Look for more information on social media from our hashtag, #CUatResearchDay and from this website including important dates, the format for the presentations, and the link to the application form.
 In addition, the names of the current planning committee members are listed on the website, should you have specific questions.

 ALL abstracts must be written for a general audience and use non-technical and jargon-free language.
 If you are interested in presenting a paper or project, or presenting an artistic performance or project, please find additional information in the Presentation Guidelines section of this website BEFORE submitting your abstract.